 In order to be able to live and study in Switzerland, students from countries subject to visa requirements must apply for a so-called National D Visa (for longer-term stays in Switzerland, i.e. in excess of 90 days) at the Embassy or Consulate of Switzerland in their country of residence at least three months before entering Switzerland.
-This visa is issued subject to authorisation by the cantonal immigration authority responsible for the intended commune of residence.

 Students must remain in their country of residence until a visa decision has been made – specifically, they must not enter Switzerland on a tourist visa.
 Once in Switzerland, it will be impossible for them to have a tourist visa transformed into a student visa or to exchange one for the other.